That dollar amount reflects a 20.4% increase since 2016 but a -9.4% drop from 2019 to 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Ecuador has highly positive net exports in the international trade of crude oil and, to a much lesser extent, electricity.
-In turn, these cashflows indicate Ecuador’s strong competitive advantages under the mineral fuels-related category.
+In addition to fish, fruits and nuts, Ecuador has highly positive net exports in the international trade of crude oil and, to a much lesser extent, electricity under the mineral fuels-related category.

 Below are exports from Ecuador that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Ecuador’s goods trail Ecuadorian importer spending on foreign products.

-Ecuador has highly negative net exports and therefore deep international trade deficits for machinery, notably for computers.
+Ecuador has highly negative net exports and therefore deep international trade deficits for machinery, but especially for computers.

 These cashflow deficiencies clearly indicate Ecuador’s competitive disadvantages in the international machinery market, but also represent key opportunities for Ecuador to improve its position in the global economy through focused innovations.

 Not one Ecuadorian corporation ranks among Forbes Global 2000.